MiguelSarraf/lightsaber/docs/execution_plan.md

 LED strip is drawing too much current, the button (intentionally left on the circuit from previous assemble) fades out in brightness as more pixels are activated on the strip.
 I will need to connect it directly to the power source once I buy it.
 Also, I just found out that what takes the most time is actually showing the pixels on the trip, so I removed the delay and implemented the speed control with more pixel being powered at a time.

+I am now experimenting with the mp3 player module.
+I have already managed to make the sound work, but I cannot yet break down how I control which file is played.

 ## Current measures

 After those are tested, I will measure the current drawn by each module to estimate the battery capacity I need.